bianchi-ed/discord.js-bot-model/README.md

 After you have created the .js file, you can write your own instructions.

-This is where you can get very creative.
+This is where you can get creative.
 The discord.js class SlashCommandBuilder provides a set of methods so you can create very customizable commands.
 You can find more about the SlashCommand class [in this link from discord.js docs](https://old.discordjs.dev/#/docs/builders/main/class/SlashCommandBuilder).

 Here is an example of a command to change the bot's current status on the discord server: